 - The NCBE application and all attachments must be submitted to the NCBE and a .pdf uploaded to your Synergy Application on or before the Final Deadline.
 You will upload the saved .pdf file to your Synergy Application as provided in Step 5, below.
 A detailed checklist, with mailing instructions, is available after finalizing your online NCBE application.
-Your NCBE application will not be complete until you have complied with all of the requirements included in the checklist sent by the NCBE, including receipt by the NCBE of any required mailings.
+Your NCBE application will not be complete until you have complied with all of the requirements included in the checklist provided by the NCBE, including receipt by the NCBE of any required mailings.
 The Board does not have access to your dashboard in order to provide you any notice regarding deficiencies in your NCBE application.
 Applicants are responsible for monitoring their NCBE dashboard and application requirements.

 - For Applicants who previously applied as a First Time applicant but did not sit for the examination: You must submit a First Time Examination Application.
 If you provided an Undergraduate Transcript and/or finalized Law Degree Verification form, you do not need to resubmit those documents.
 See Re-Examination/How To Apply for information regarding expiration of documents filed with a prior application and required for a complete application which may have expired or need to be submitted each examination.

 - For Applicants who last applied more than three years ago: You must start again as a First Time Applicant, but in your NCBE application, be sure to list previous dates you applied in Tennessee under “Prior Applications” and answer completely the related question in the Tennessee application, as well.
 All documents from the previous application expire when the application expires.
 See Rule 7, Sec.
 3.04 for when previous applications and scores expire.